 The value of fixed-income securities varies inversely with interest rates; as interest rates rise, the market value of fixed-income securities will decline.
 Lower quality debt securities involve greater risk of default or price changes due to potential changes in the issuer’s credit quality.

 Risk statistics are relative to the ICE BofA U.S. Corporate & High Yield Index.

 Fund holdings, sector allocations, and portfolio statistics subject to change without notice.

-1 Cash & Other may include cash, treasuries, money market funds, collateralized debt obligations, and short duration fixed income funds.
+1 Cash & Other may include cash, treasuries, money market funds, collateralized debt/loan obligations, and short duration fixed income funds.

 2 Security quality ratings are derived from underlying portfolio securities by using the middle rating of Standard & Poor’s, Moody’s, and Fitch.
 If only two of Standard & Poor’s, Moody’s, and Fitch rates a security the higher of the two is selected.
 If only one of Standard & Poor’s, Moody’s, and Fitch rates a security the available rating is used.
 For securities that are not rated by Standard & Poor’s, Moody’s, or Fitch a rating from a secondary Nationally Recognized Statistical Rating Organization (“NRSRO”) may be used.
 Ratings by any agency represent an opinion only, not a recommendation to buy or sell.
 Securities that are not rated by any agencies are reflected as Not Rated “NR”.

 3 Investment Grade is a Bond Quality Rating of AAA, AA, A or BBB.

 4 Effective duration measures the interest rate risk of the Fund.
 It is an estimate of the approximate percentage change in the Fund’s net asset value resulting from a one percentage point change in interest rates.